bochi82/BOCHIDROP-ACCOUNT-PATCHER/README.md

 Programs for patching cracked accounts from locking themselves when used from a new IP/HWID.

+The patcher for Crunchyroll (and others) is being written, and will be released soon.

 # Steps

 * Turn off your Antivirus (All cracking/hacking tools trigger AV's, but these are false positives.
 You can disable your AV by going into the software and finding settings.
 In the settings, turn off a feature called "Real-Time Protection".